-Audi engineers are hard at work developing a redesigned S6 and one of the prototypes has just been spotted.
+Audi engineers are hard at work developing a redesigned S6 and more have just been spotted, some without any camouflage gear.

-The prototype is for the wagon body style, referred to by Audi as an Avant.
+The prototypes are for the wagon body style, referred to by Audi as an Avant.

 Underpinning the new A6 range, including the S6 models, is the latest evolution of the Volkswagen Group's MLB platform for front- and all-wheel-drive cars with longitudinally mounted engines.
 The platform brings weight savings, extra space in the cabin, and compatibility with plug-in hybrid options.